mingo

 Below is a description of how this library differs from the full MongoDB query engine.

-9. Aggregation pipeline operator $merge enforces unique constraint on the lookup field during input processing.
+4. $merge operator enforces unique constraint during processing.

 • Provides an alternative to writing custom code for transforming objects.